oakcask/git-toolbox/README.md

 ##### Disable push of default or protected branch

-git-dah never push the default branch or pre-configured protected branch. git-dah guesses the name of default branch by checking `init.defaultbranch`[^3] configuration.
+git-dah never push the default branch or pre-configured protected branch. git-dah guesses the name of default branch by checking `init.defaultbranch`[^git-init-defaultbranch] configuration.

 Or, and also, you can have extra branches which git-dah respects them as protected, by setting `dah.protectedbranch`.
 This is glob patterns separated by `:`.